 Through its work in this area, CCT has developed and clinically tested a unique micellization technology that permits enhancement of the bioavailability of epicathechin polyphenols.
 When technologically processed and advanced using our patented method, cocoa polyphenol crystals in carotenoid micelles have been successfully proven to provide the desired biological effect in blood and tissues with a dose as small as 7.5 grams of chocolate.

 Polyphenols are naturally bitter, and it’s all but impossible to remove this bitterness from their taste without killing them altogether.
-CCT embrace polyphenol bioavailability, so you can enjoy delicious products which also enhance skin metabolism in a unique format of food supplements.
+CCT embrace polyphenol bioavailability, so you can enjoy delicious products in a unique format of food supplements.

 Cocoa (Theobroma cacao L., Sterculiaceae) is a widely-consumed food ingredient.
 Although typically found in high-fat, high-sugar foods such as chocolate, cocoa is rich in polyphenols, methylxanthines, and monounsaturated fatty acids.
 Cocoa is a rich source of polyphenols, with levels reaching 12–18% by dry weight .
 The polyphenol profile of cocoa beans varies based on different cultivars, and can be quite diverse, but the most abundant are flavanols.
 Flavanols or flavan-3-ols belong to a sub-class of flavonoids that is very commonly found in most plants.
 The primary polyphenols present in cocoa are monomeric ((−)epicatechin [EC] and (+)catechin) as well as oligomeric and polymeric (proanthocyanidin [PAC]) flavanols .